 October: Mid-Autumn Festival, China

-Like in Vietnam, China’s Mid-Autumn Festival falls on the 14th night of the 8th lunar month, a time of family reunions and full moon celebrations.
-Lantern displays take center stage, with intricate designs ranging from mythical creatures to modern art.
-Cities like Beijing and Shanghai host grand celebrations, but smaller towns also offer a more intimate charm.
-Mooncakes, storytelling and lantern parades make this a feast for the senses and the soul.
+Similar to Vietnam, China's Mid-Autumn Festival, celebrated on the night of the 14th day of the 8th lunar month, is a time for family reunions and moonlit festivities.
+Lantern displays take center stage, featuring intricate designs ranging from mythical creatures to modern art.
+Cities like Beijing and Shanghai host grand celebrations, but smaller towns offer a more intimate charm.
+Mooncakes, storytelling, and lantern parades make this festival a feast for the senses and soul.

 Photo: TST tourism